WARM-UP AND COMPETITION

 However, with all due respect to the hard work of athletes and their coaches, it is necessary to objectively analyze the competitive results.
 There is a generally accepted characteristic of competitive reliability: 50% of attempts made are satisfactory performance, 66.7% are good and 83.3% are excellent.

 Let's try to objectively look at the problem of competitive reliability.
-Strangely enough, from time to time in many national teams a so-called “zero epidemic” occurs, when several people from a team perform extremely unstable or receive zero.
+Strangely enough, from time to time in many national teams a so-called “zero epidemic” occurs, when several people from a team perform extremely unstable or bombed out.

 The term "competitive reliability" was invented about 40 years ago due to the need to develop scientifically based methods for monitoring competitive activity.
-Back in 1965, three members of the USSR national team could not cope with the starting weights at the European and World Championships.
-Due attention was not paid to this and four athletes of the USSR national team received zero marks at the 1972 Olympic Games.
+Back in 1965, three members of the USSR national team could not cope with the openers at the European and World Championships.
+Due attention was not paid to this and four athletes of the USSR national team bombed out at the 1972 Olympic Games.
 Analysis of competitive reliability showed that the implementation of attempts at the world championships over the past 25 years has fluctuated only within the "satisfactory" range.

 The main factors for these failures were: incorrect starting weight selection, incorrect strategy of performance, the athlete’s technical training low level.
-Also one of the reasons was called the low level of moral - volitional qualities of athletes.
-As it is known, modern sports psychology suggests that if an athlete has poor technique or a physical fitness low level, even very strong moral - volitional qualities are not able to eliminate these shortcomings.
+Also one of the reasons was called the low level of mental preparation of athletes.
+As it is known, modern sports psychology suggests that if an athlete has poor technique or a physical fitness low level, even very strong mental preparation will not able to eliminate these shortcomings.

 Many coaches and scientists agree that the main reasons for the athlete’s failure are the psychological factors of mobilization, technical instability and incorrect warm-up.